joelparkerhenderson/coordinated-disclosure/README.md

 DRAFT 2 - REQUEST FOR COMMENTS - WORK IN PROGRESS - CONSTRUCTIVE CRITICISM WELCOME

 Coordinated disclosure is a computer security term.
 It describes how people can share reports about security issues.
-Examples are bug reports, intrusion risks, hacking warnings, etc.
+Examples are bug reports, intrusion risks, hacking warnings, data leaks, website breaches, etc.

 ## What is this document?